 Even a small variation in the color could create a lot of impact on the design.
 Unless you are well versed in the colors theory and understand the color combinations, I would not recommend you to play around with it too much.

 While picking the theme, make sure the color patterns are good for you.
-It takes much effort to get a good professional color themes for your website.
+It takes much effort to get a good professional color theme for your website.

-There are so many studies around how to use colors and how it impacts users to take a certain actions.
+There are so many studies on how to use colors and how it impacts users to take certain actions.